-Tulsi, also known as holy basil, is an aromatic shrub in the basil family Lamiaceae that is thought to have or iginated in north-central India.
+Tulsi, also known as holy basil, is an aromatic shrub in the basil family Lamiaceae that is thought to have originated in north-central India.
 Tulsi is a sacred plant in Ayurveda that is revered as an “elixir of life” and is known as “The Incomparable One,” “Mother Medicine of Nature” and “The Queen of Herbs”.[1]
-Ayurveda has celebrated the benefits of Tulsi leaves since time immemorial.
+Ayurveda has celebrated Tulsi leaves benefits since time immemorial.

 Within India, Tulsi has been adopted into spiritual rituals and lifestyle practices that provide a vast array of health benefits that are just beginning to be confirmed by modern science.
 This emerging science on Tulsi, which reinforces ancient Ayurvedic wisdom, suggests that Tulsi leaves are a tonic for the body, mind, and soul and offer solutions to many modern-day health problems.[1]